puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-potentially-unwanted-apps.md

 > [!NOTE]
 > Users will see "*.exe has been blocked as a potentially unwanted app by Microsoft Defender SmartScreen".

+### Allow-list an app

+Like Microsoft Edge, Windows Defender Antivirus provides a way to allow files that are blocked by mistake or needed to complete a task.
+If this happens you can allow-list a file.
+For more information, see [How to Configure Endpoint Protection in Configuration Manager](https://docs.microsoft.com/en-us/previous-versions/system-center/system-center-2012-R2/hh508770(v=technet.10)#to-exclude-specific-files-or-folders) to learn how to exclude specific files or folders.

 ## See also

 - [Microsoft Edge Enterprise landing page](https://aka.ms/EdgeEnterprise)